 Class III – Chapter Educational Member

-An individual who is a faculty member teaching risk management, insurance or benefits courses or chairing a department, which offers risk management, insurance or benefits courses may be extended the opportunity to be a Chapter Education Member.
+An individual whose primary occupation is a faculty member or Department Chair at an institution of higher learning teaching risk management, insurance or benefits courses or chairing a department, which offers risk management, insurance or benefits courses may be extended the opportunity to be a Chapter Education Member.
 This membership shall be carried with the faculty member from educational institution to educational institution, so long as the educational institution offers courses in risk management, insurance or benefits.

 A Chapter Educational Membership shall not be affected if the educational member engages in other employment, even if in that other position the education member would not be eligible to be a deputy member of RIMS, so long as education remains the member’s primary focus.